 Safety in Fieldwork Training is compulsory for all students.
 Even if you are familiar with where you are going there may be risks associated with what you are doing.
-The departmental course is usually held in week 1 of TT.
+The departmental course is usually held at the end of HT or the start of TT.